 The palliative care team sees patients for outpatient appointments at Moores Cancer Center.
 Please ask your UC San Diego Health oncologist for a referral.

-Your first appointment will be scheduled for one hour and will include a meeting with members of our expert multidisciplinary team.
+Your first appointment will be scheduled for one hour.
 We recommend you bring a list of your current medications, and consider having a family member come along to help take notes.

 Doris A. Howell Consult Teams